Elizabeth Jacobson: Career

 Jacobson is buried at the Forest Lawn Memorial Gardens in Pompano Beach, Florida.

 Legacy

 The U.S. Air Force has established the Elizabeth N. Jacobson Award for Expeditionary Excellence which is given to airmen for outstanding performance during a deployment.
-A street on Ali Al Salem Air Base running from entry control point "Echo 4" to a South Korean air force compound was renamed Jacobson Avenue in her honor.
-Goodfellow Air Force Base renamed the base main gate Jacobson Gate The Eagle Chapter, Air Force Security Police Association, created a challenge coin to honor the memory of Jacobson.
-At Lackland Air Force Base there is the Jacobson Training Facility for Security Force Members and the Library in the facility has numerous mementos from Jacobson.
-The museum on the base also holds her in an honor position.
-The Travis AFB First Term Airman's Center is named after Jacobson.
+A street on Ali Al Salem Air Base running from entry control point "Echo 4" to the Republic of Korea Air Force (South Korean Air Force) compound was renamed "Jacobson Avenue" in her honor.
+Goodfellow Air Force Base renamed the base main gate Jacobson Gate.
+The Eagle Chapter of the Air Force Security Police Association created a challenge coin to honor Jacobson.
+At Lackland Air Force Base, there is the Jacobson Training Complex for Security Forces members.
+The library located inside the facility has numerous mementos from Jacobson.
+The base museum also holds her in a position of honor.
+The Travis Air Force Base First Term Airman's Center is named after Jacobson.